Lala Kent Hints Religion Could Have Influenced Friendship With Katie Maloney

 Katie hasn’t really talked too much about her growing up in Utah, but Lala Kent reveals that she was a part of the creative group, including choir and theater.
 And Maloney has also been a creative spirit, as she’s launched her own beauty and fashion blog.
 And yet, these two couldn’t bond over their home state and being part of a creative community.

 “It was weird when you would go to school with everyone that was Mormon because they just believe in completely different things.
 I gravitated towards the people that were in theater class and choir.
 And the arts were usually for people that weren’t religious in any way just because we have to say certain things that are in scripts and so those are the people that I gravitated towards.
-Those people also were not raised Mormon,” she reveals, sharing that she never really talked to Mormons, adding, “As much as I want to say that I grew up in a state that was all Mormon people, I didn’t really have much interaction with them.”
+Those people also were not raised Mormon,” she revealed, sharing that she never really talked to Mormons.
+“As much as I want to say that I grew up in a state that was all Mormon people, I didn’t really have much interaction with them.”

 Based on how things are going with Lala Kent and Katie now, it sounds like these two won’t become close friends anytime soon – if ever.